kogo59/The_Central_Caucasus_and_Bashan/chapters/11_Chapter.md

 The correct appreciation of the relative heights of the two mountains might fairly be used as an argument for the truth of the story.
-If it meets with general acceptance, we are ready cheerfully to waive any claims to the honour of the first ascent of Elbruz in favour of the crew of the Ark, or, as Frangois happily phrased it, ❛la famille Noah.❜
+If it meets with general acceptance, we are ready cheerfully to waive any claims to the honour of the first ascent of Elbruz in favour of the crew of the Ark, or, as Francois happily phrased it, ❛la famille Noah.❜

 Our hosts were acquainted with the name of Elbruz, but it had to be translated